General information about foul trouble

 Conversely, within a basketball game that utilizes the rules of FIBA, NCAA, or NFHS, when a player accumulates at least two personal fouls in the first half or that player has reached four personal fouls in the second half, those situations are general indicators of foul trouble.

-What generally happens after a player gets into foul trouble
+Typical outcomes after player gets into foul trouble

 Generally speaking, once a player gets into foul trouble, coaches will usually opt to temporarily replace that player with a substitute for a certain amount of time, ultimately to prevent the player from committing more fouls and exacerbating the problem.